This post may contain affiliate links. Please read my disclosure policy.

-This easy recipe makes 12 muffins and they freeze wonderfully if you would like to make them ahead for the week.
-And if you’d like more than 12 muffins this recipe can be easily doubled.
+This easy recipe makes 12 muffins, and they freeze wonderfully if you would like to make them ahead for the week.

 Ingredients for Gluten-Free Pumpkin Chocolate Chip Muffins:

-Pumpkin: You’ll want the plain pumpkin puree, not the pumpkin pie mix.
-Any brand should work fine but my favorite is Libby’s brand.
+Pumpkin: You’ll want to use pumpkin puree, not pumpkin pie mix.
+Any brand should work fine, but my favorite is Libby’s brand.

-Coconut Oil: To keep from having a coconut flavor in all my baking I use refined coconut oil.
+Coconut Oil: To keep from having a coconut flavor in my baking, I use refined coconut oil.
 Refined coconut oil has had the flavor of coconut removed.

 Other ingredients: eggs, sugar, baking soda, baking powder, cinnamon, and salt.